geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 Note that when running with test data, the paywall processing is disabled and so you can login as any user.

-### ... with a physical device
+### ... with a connected device

-Sometimes it is useful to run the app on a physical device rather than the simulator.
+Sometimes it is useful to run the app on a physical device connected to your laptop rather than the simulator.
 Currently only Philip can do this due to iOS signing issues.

 Here is how to do it: